pombredanne/gsoc-2/getting-started.md

 ## Getting Started

-Pwntools is designed to get you up and running as fast as possible.
+Pwntools is designed to get you up and running as fast as possible!

 ### Getting the Software